 A remarkably plain corner building, this may have been organized with the uncommon fan stack configuration.

 (R) Curt Teich Doubletone card.
 This uncommon postcard line seems to have been competitive with the beautiful Rotograph cards.

 Built 1910: still in use, essentially as is.

-Fabulous history page.
-Did you know that the library is also known for its doll collection?
+Good timelime, post-merge into the Pikes Peak Library District.
+Did you know that Manitou Springs branch is also known for its doll collection?